eliottjohnson/Obsidian-Vault/Eliott/Quadrupole scan/Ion quadrupole scan.md

 Perhaps the stray field will change at 2 GeV which would change the beta and alpha.
 That would be bad if we can't scale by 54/82 with energy.
 It will be interesting to see the difference at low energy for a few different reasons: (I) different QSE strength?
 (II) different stray field effect of MU in saturation?

+Same in the vertical plane but not in the horizontal plane.